KungfuPancake/longboi/README.md

 ## Buying a complete board
 Manufacturing and sales of complete boards is currently being worked on.
 Please check later for details.

-## Making your own
-There is an open issue [#22](https://github.com/KungfuPancake/longboi/issues/22) to create a complete set of gerber files, BOM and position files to make it as easy as possible to order fully assembled boards via JLCPCB.
-If you don't regularly create and/or assemble PCBs you're currently advised to wait until these files are available.
+## PCB + Assembly by JLCPCB
+You can order assembled PCBs from pretty much any fab, although currently only production files tested with JLCPCB are available in [jlcpcb/](https://github.com/KungfuPancake/longboi/tree/main/jlcpcb).
+To order PCBs with assembly you'll have to go through their manufacturing wizard, using mostly standard settings.
+Although the JLC engineers will try and correct any mistakes, please do sanity checks on every page.
+1. Upload `longboi.zip`into the PCB quote form and select a quantity.
+Five PCBs is the minimum quantity, cost per board will be lower the more boards you order since most of the cost is setup fees.
+Select a solder mask color you like - green is usually cheapest.
+I highly recommend choosing ENIG as a surface finish, HASL is usually not worth the saved money on production boards.
+Leave all other settings on their default values.
+Check PCBA (assembly) on the bottom of the form.
+Click "Next".
+2. Check if the PCB looks like it should, then click "Next".
+3. Upload `bom.csv` for BOM, `positions.csv`for CPL.
+Click "Next".
+4. Check if all components look right, if there are stock shortages you will have to select replacement.
+Be very careful to select components that are equal or better in specs.
+If everything looks good, click "Next".
+5. Check the placement of all components, especially if the first pin corresponds with the PCB markings.
+Slight inaccuracies on the big through hole connectors are okay, as they are hand soldered anyway.
+Click "Next".
+6. You'll see a breakdown of all individual fees and prices.
+If you're flexible on the amount of PCBs you order you can try and see which amount has the best value to you.
+7. Done!

+Please be aware that the BOM only contains a fuse holder, the fuses (2410/1808) have to be sourced separately.
+4A is a good value to start, depending on the heater you may or may not use the value can be scaled up or down accordingly.

+## PCB + assembling it yourself
+Order the PCBs anywere you want as the specs are very modest.
 Assembly of the board is an advanced task requiring lots of soldering, including hot air and/or using a reflow oven.
 If you don't feel comfortable with that, you should let the fab handle the assembly.

 Please be aware that the BOM only contains a fuse holder, the fuses (2410/1808) have to be sourced separately.
 4A is a good value to start, depending on the heater you may or may not use the value can be scaled up or down accordingly.